WesselSmit/real-time-web-1920/README.md

 **Syntax examples**

-Allow users to lookup syntax  and receive examples/snippets from mdn by entering a keyword
+Allow users to lookup syntax  and receive examples/snippets from mdn by entering a keyword.
+On the server, using puppeteer, a headless-chromium browser instance is launched to find a mdn page and **scrapes** the associated syntax-example snippet.

 **Real-time**